SVP, CIO Retail and Optical Services Luxottica Retail

-Brian Miller is a VP of sales for Sprint Corp.
+Brian Miller is a VP of enterprise solutions for Sprint Corp.
 He currently directs all strategic account sales activities and has responsibility for both the domestic and international sales teams.
 Miller has been with Sprint for more than 10 years, and prior to his current role, he led sales activities in several key Midwestern markets as director of sales located in Chicago, Illinois.
 Miller’s career includes extensive telecommunications experience in sales, management and leadership.
 Prior to joining Sprint, he held various sales and management positions within Touch America Inc., Qwest Communications Inc. and AT&T.

 Prior to his tenure in the telecommunications industry, Miller practiced as an attorney with Cramer, Multhauf & Hammes, in Waukesha, Wisconsin, where he practiced litigation and business law.
 The knowledge and experience gained through his law practice provides him with a unique perspective into corporate structure, executive relationships, negotiation processes, human resources and employee relations.

 Miller’s educational background includes a law degree from Marquette University in Milwaukee, Wisconsin, and a bachelor of arts degree in business management from Central University of Iowa in Pella.